bwsw/sj-platform/SJDocs/source/SJ_Simulators.rst

  "inputEnvelope", "Option[InputEnvelope[T]]", "Result of the ``executor.parse()`` method" "isNotDuplicate", "Option[Boolean]", "Indicates that ``inputEnvelope`` is not a duplicate if ``inputEnvelope`` is defined; otherwise it is 'None' "
- "response", "InputStreamingResponse" , "Response that will be sent to a client after an ``inputEnvelope`` has been processed"
+ "response", "InputStreamingResponse", "Response that will be sent to a client after an ``inputEnvelope`` has been processed"

 .. important:: T - is a type of data created by the executor